bill1997/MessageBox/README.md

 # MessageBox
-Displays amessage box.
-It is a nomal Avalonia window customised to be used as a simple dialog to accept Yes, No, Ok, Cancel and None responses from the user.
+Displays a message box.
+It is a normal Avalonia window customised to be used as a simple dialog to accept Yes, No, Ok, Cancel and None responses from the user.

 **Using:**